JetBrains/intellij-sdk-docs/topics/ui/text/writing_short.md

 ## Remove or elaborate generic words

-Words like general, advanced, and options do not add useful information and can be removed with no harm to the meaning:
+Words like *general*, *advanced*, and *options* do not add useful information and can be removed with no harm to the meaning:

 ![](generic-general.png){width=540}

 ![](generic-options.png){width=540}
 *No meaning is lost after removing group headers "General" and "Options".*

 Some generic words cannot be removed.
-They can appear in actionable elements like buttons, checkboxes or links.
+They can appear in actionable elements like buttons, checkboxes, or links.
 Or removing a group header could break a dialog layout.
 In such cases, use a more informative label instead:

 ![](generic-renamed-link.png){width=576}
 *The link "Learn more" does not explain what useful information could be there for the user to click it.*